Voide1220/Voide1220.github.io/_pages/about.md

 # 🔥 News
 - ![new paper](/images/new.gif) Our new work, [Pailitao-VL: Unified Embedding and Reranker for Real-Time Multi-Modal Industrial Search](https://arxiv.org/pdf/2602.13704.pdf) is out!
 - ![news](/images/new.gif) I am awarded the honor of Outstanding Star in Alibaba Future Laboratory.
-- [*2026.04*] One paper is accepted to Transactions on Information Systems, about long sequence modeling for search and recommendation.
+- [*2026.04*] One paper is accepted to IEEE Transactions on Information Systems, about long sequence modeling for recommendation.
 - [*2026.03*] One paper is accepted to ICME 2026, about scene generation for human-centric videos.
 - [*2026.01*] Two papers are accepted to WWW 2026, about intelligent transaction agent system for e-commerce.
 - [*2025.06*] One paper is accepted to ICCV 2025, about efficient inference of MLLMs.